 3. Once the icing is fully dried, you can store the cookies in tins.

 This article was posted on Saturday, March 26th, 2016 at 10:12 pm and is filed under Cookies, Countries & Cultures, Desserts, Easter, Easter Cookies, Easter Recipes, Holiday Recipes, Holidays Around the World, Malta, Recipe for Figolli - Maltese Easter Cookies, Recipes of the World.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply